Health Informatics (HI)

 Federal stimulus money and the emphasis on medical records are projected to lead to 51,000 additional jobs in health care information technology over the next three years.

-Health Care Informatics Major
+Health Informatics Major

-Combining courses in health care administration, general business and computer information systems, the Health Care Informatics degree prepares students to work in hospitals, health clinics, doctors' offices and other health-related organizations.
+Combining courses in health care administration, general business and computer information systems, the Health Informatics degree prepares students to work in hospitals, health clinics, doctors' offices and other health-related organizations.

-Your Bachelor of Business Administration degree in Health Care Informatics will enable you to immediately take your place as a valued professional in a health care organization of any size.
+Your Bachelor of Business Administration degree in Health Informatics will enable you to immediately take your place as a valued professional in a health care organization of any size.

-The HCI major includes a broad education in business, but also includes courses in Business Informatics (INFO) and Health Care Administration (HCA).
+The HI major includes a broad education in business, but also includes courses in Business Informatics (INFO) and Health Care Administration (HCA).
 INFO courses are designed to provide the student with a solid foundation in systems development, database, network administration, computer security, and project management.

 HCA courses provide a foundation of knowledge about the United States health system and the role of information systems in the health care industry.
 All of this is put into practice with a semester-long practicum, where students gain practical experience in a health care organization.